Ethernet Powerlink: Basic cycle

 The quality of the Real-Time behavior depends on the precision of the overall basic cycle time.
 The length of individual phases can vary as long as the total of all phases remain within the basic cycle time boundaries.
 Adherence to the basic cycle time is monitored by the Managing Node.
 The duration of the isochronous and the asynchronous phase can be configured.

-Picture 1: Frames above the time line are sent by the MN, below the time line by different CNs.

-Picture 2: Time slots for nodes and the asynchronous time slot

-Multiplex for Bandwidth Optimization
+Multiplex for bandwidth optimization

 In addition to transferring isochronous data during each basic cycle, some nodes are also able to share transfer slots for better bandwidth utilization.
 For that reason, the isochronous phase can distinguish between transfer slots dedicated to particular nodes, which have to send their data in every basic cycle, and slots shared by nodes to transfer their data one after the other in different cycles.
 Therefore, less important yet still time-critical data can be transferred in longer cycles than the basic cycle.
 Assigning the slots during each cycle is at the discretion of the Managing Node.

-Picture 3: Time slots in EPL multiplexed mode.

 Poll response chaining

 Mode used mainly for robotics applications and large superstructures.
-Key is lower number of frames and better data distributions.
+Key is a lower number of frames and better data distribution.